Who is private dog training for?

 I bring my dog Murphy to most reactive-dog sessions.
 She's a black Labrador, certified assistance dog, and the most regulated dog I have ever worked with.
 Reactive dogs read her calm and start to mirror it.
 She's not a prop.
 She's a working partner who lets me show your dog what neutral, present, unbothered actually looks like.

-What I work on most
+What dog behaviour issues do I work on most?

 - Leash reactivity (barking and lunging at dogs, people, bikes, cars)